Jump to Content

 Why choose a retirement village in Southland?

-From New Zealand’s southernmost city, Invercargill, through to the alpine centres of Queenstown and Arrowtown, you’ll find surprising variety in Southland.
-Invercargill’s old-world heritage architecture, wide streets, and beautiful Queens Park gardens give it a unique charm.
+The region’s largest city of Invercargill offers old-world heritage architecture, wide streets, and the beautiful Queens Park gardens which give it a unique charm.
 While Invercargill is famous as the home of Bert Munro, who set the world land speed record in 1967 on his Indian Scout motorbike, neighbouring Gore is the centre of country music in New Zealand, hosting an annual music festival.
-Arrowtown and Queenstown offer adventure travel, stunning scenery, and a relaxed alpine lifestyle.
-So our southernmost region has a lot going on!
+The seaside town of Aparima Riverton, with its longstanding history of our Māori and Pākehā ancestors, offers the chance to get up close to nature by exploring the iconic Riverton Rocks area or swimming, surfing, or even dolphin watching in the surrounding bays.

 What Retirement Villages have to offer